papadavis47/comfortablefeelingdumb-blog/content/blog/gatsby-plugin-image/index.md

 In BETA release prior to when Gatsby v3 was shipped - and generally available since March 2021 - this plugin has a very straightforward API.

-I have found working with it to be a great developer experience.
+I have found working with it to be a great developer experience 👍

 The plugin comes with two different components, `<StaticImage />` and a rewritten `<GatsbyImage />`.